 Palliative and Supportive Care

-The agreement between the Gradenigo Hospital and the FARO foundation is based on the involvement of oncology staff, composed of 7 doctors (2 with specific training in palliative care), 15 nurses, a physician experienced in palliative care and 2 psycho-oncologists from FARO.
+The agreement between the Gradenigo Hospital and the FARO foundation is based on the involvement of oncology staff, composed of 5 doctors (1 with specific training in palliative care), 10 nurses in oncology , a physician experienced in palliative care and 1 psycho-oncologists.
 Two secretaries at reception and service centre (CAS) act as a link between everyone.
-A specific training is devoted to support patients with rare tumours.
+Integration with 2 nurses devoted to Continuity social-assistance service is fundamental.

 The Centre refers to a philosophy of "Simultaneous Care".
 Patients can be cared for during active treatments through the daily presence of a palliative care specialist within the oncology team.
 This facilitates the sometimes difficult transition from the phase of cancer treatment to that of palliative care.
 Later, the patient and his family are taken over completely by the palliative care service through outpatient visits and assistance in DH, as long as possible and useful, and then in home care or hospice care by personnel of the same service operating in different palliative settings.